The power of virtual reality tours in real estate

 You can guide potential-buyers through a property with a virtual tour to see what the project will look like once it’s finished.
 Buyers can then leave comments before construction starts or is completed.
-Aiding your clients to visualise each property also builds emotional connections and engages them more efficiently than 2D photos.
+Aiding your clients to visualize each property also builds emotional connections and engages them more efficiently than 2D photos.

 Increases site traffic

 In addition, VR holds people’s attention for longer than plain text or still images.
 This will increase traffic on your site.
-VR will also help potential buyers visualise themselves living there more easily.
+VR will also help potential buyers visualize themselves living there more easily.
 Interactive tools within the VR, such as mortgage calculators, can urge a potential buyer to make a deal.

 Offers Global Reach

-Arranging property visits, showing the clients round the property and negotiating terms and prices, is not only extremely time-consuming, but with VR it now doesn’t matter where your client lives.
+Arranging property visits, showing the clients round the property and negotiating terms and prices, is not only extremely time-consuming but with VR it now doesn’t matter where your client lives.
 VR helps you to showcase properties even to long-distance buyers.
 This allows you as the real estate agent to work with more clients and process more inquiries and all from the comfort of your office desk!

 Investing in 3D virtual tour equipment may seem an expensive output of money.
 However, it is a valuable investment.
 Not only are you staging properties, but you are also providing high-quality images.
 The power of 360-degree videos and computer graphics is invaluable and all it requires is a panoramic camera and basic editing.